Fossils - Stones Engraved with the Spirit of Life - Japanstones.shop

 1. The Essence of Fossils — A Story of Organic Material Becoming Stone

 Fossils are the preserved remains or traces of ancient life, transformed over thousands or millions of years into stone.
-Hard parts such as bones, teeth, and shells fossilize more easily, while soft tissues like skin or organs require unique conditions such as an oxygen-free environment.
-Even molecular remnants, such as collagen from dinosaur bones or insects sealed in amber, are considered fossils today.
-The process is not just about shape, but about preserving molecular and structural traces — a bridge between biology and geology.
+Hard parts such as bones, teeth, and shells fossilize more easily, while soft tissues like skin or organs require rare conditions such as rapid burial and low-oxygen settings.
+Even molecular remnants—such as preserved proteins reported in some exceptional finds, or insects sealed in amber—are considered fossils today.
+Fossilization is not only about shape: it preserves structural and sometimes chemical traces, bridging biology and geology.

 2. The Time Required for Fossilization